The Best Healthy Cat Treats For Training (And Spoiling) Cats & Kittens

 We don’t recommend feeding cats fish, since they don’t typically eat them in the wild (plus, they deliver a much higher chance of illness from mercury poisoning or other toxins).

-However, this is very high quality dried tuna from Japan, and since the flakes are so very small, a couple now and then won’t hurt your cat in the slightest.
+However, this is a very high-quality dried tuna from Japan, and since the flakes are so very small, a couple now and then won’t hurt your cat in the slightest.

 It truly is a “treat” in the best sense of the word!